fiatrete/SDCN-Stable-Diffusion-Computing-Network/README.md

 >*Now your dan-server is available on "[http://127.0.0.1:6006](http://127.0.0.1:6006/)"*

-6. Register your Stable Diffusion WebUI instance as a DAN node:
+6. Register your Stable Diffusion WebUI instance as a SDCN node:

-- Login your account using DAN's web page: http://127.0.0.1:6006;
+- Login your account using SDCN's web page: http://127.0.0.1:6006;
 - Navigate to `Nodes` -> `Donate Node`
 - Enter your worker node's address
 - Click `Donate`